Digilent/Petalinux-Arty-Z7-20/README.md

 # Arty Z7-20 Petalinux BSP Project

+## Built for Petalinux 2017.2

 #### Warning: You should only use this repo when it is checked out on a release tag

-## Built for Petalinux 2017.2

-## BSP Features:
+## BSP Features

 The project includes the following features by default:

 * Ethernet with Unique MAC address and DHCP support (see known issues)
+* USB Host support
+* UIO drivers for onboard switches, buttons and LEDs
 * SSH server
-* Build essentials package group, including gcc
+* Build essentials package group for on-board compilation using gcc, etc.
-* HDMI output with kernel mode setting (KMS) demo app
+* HDMI output with kernel mode setting (KMS)
-* HDMI input via UIO drivers with passthrough demo app
+* HDMI input via UIO drivers
-* RGB LED PWM drivers
-* LED, Switch, and button GPIO drivers

-## TODO:

-* Add RDEPENDS to KMS demo app and test
-* Add HDMI input demo app
-* Finish features section of README, include Apps info
-* Review Quick-Start Guide
+### Digilent Petalinux Apps (Coming Soon)

+The next releases of this project will contain demo apps for:

+* Lightweight library and demo for changing the HDMI output resolution without an X server
+* HDMI input library for controlling the input video stream and a demo that passes it through to HDMI output with zero-copy
+* UIO library and command line utility for controlling GPIO devices like onboard buttons, switches and LEDs
+* UIO library and demo for controlling the PWM IP core attached to the RGB LEDs.

-## Known Issues:
+## Known Issues

 * The console on the attached monitor will shutdown and not resume if left inactive.
 This
 * In order to meet timing, the input and output pipelines are clocked at a rate that will only support resolutions of around